O'Neill scores on game-ending wild pitch as Cards top Phils - WHIZ News

 ANOTHER EJECTION

-Cardinals manager Mike Shildt was ejected in the bottom of the ninth by plate umpire Brennan Miller after Nolan Arenado was hit by a pitch from Héctor Neris with nobody on and two outs.
-Phillies manager Joe Girardi was ejected from Wednesday’s game after Bryce Harper and Didi Gregorius were hit on consecutive pitches by Genesis Cabrera.
+Shildt was ejected in the bottom of the ninth by plate umpire Brennan Miller after Nolan Arenado was hit by a pitch from Héctor Neris with nobody on and two outs.
+Girardi was ejected from Wednesday’s game after Bryce Harper and Didi Gregorius were hit on consecutive pitches by Genesis Cabrera.

+Shildt said that he was ejected for arguing balls and strikes, not for the hit by pitch.

+“I think everyone handled this situation the entire last couple of days fairly appropriately,” Shildt said.
+“It could have gotten really ugly.”

 TRAINER’S ROOM